 • 2011: 7 baby boys named Bear in E/W [rank 2,650th]

-But this data only accounts for first names.
+But all this data only accounts for first names.
 The principal usage for Bear could be happening under the radar, with middles.
 Two of the celebs above used Bear as a middle, and so did this Canadian couple who hit on a bear on the way to the delivery room.
 And don’t forget American actress Zooey Deschanel, who didn’t opt for Bear, but did give her kids the animal-middles Otter and Wolf.

 Do you like Bear as a baby name?
 How high do you think it will climb on the U.S. charts?